meeshkan/hmt/README.md

 These interactions are brokered through an API.
 There are many different types of APIs (REST, gRPC, Kafka, GraphQL, SQL) but the basic idea is the same - you send a request and you get a response.

 Meeshkan works by building a stand-in, or *mock*, of the service with which you integrate.
-It does this by using various sources of information, like API recordings and OpenAPI specs, to reverse engineering a mock whose behavior is *close enough to* that of the original service. *Close enough* means, amongst other things:
+It does this by using various sources of information, like API recordings and OpenAPI specs, to automatically create a mock service whose behavior is *close enough to* that of the original service. *Close enough* means, amongst other things:

 - the data it serves back looks more or less like data from the real service.
 - the mock fails when it should fail and succeeds when it should succeed.